 The Measure gives local authorities power under Section 6 to make discretionary arrangements for learners who would not otherwise qualify for free school transport.
+Where the authority grants discretionary transport for learners outside the terms of the policy parents will be informed in writing that the transport has been granted outside the terms of the policy.
+The decision to offer discretionary travel does not necessarily create a precedent for future applications.

-This discretion will be operated in accordance with Measure and the Guidance and this will apply to any arrangements that the authority thinks fit to facilitate the travel of learners to and from a place of education and learning.
+This discretion will be operated in accordance with Measure and the Guidance, and this will apply to any arrangements that the authority thinks fit to facilitate the travel of learners to and from a place of education and learning.